DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

 ### Pathology correlation:
  In reality, the diseases diagnosed from X-ray images are supposed to be correlated with each other to some extent. **Therefore**, the totally orthogonalizing  may not make sense.
- To inject the prior knowledge of this correlation, I use the graph to represent the hierarchical relation between my 14 labels, and hope this prior knowledge can guide the model learning.
+ To inject the prior knowledge of this correlation, I use the graph to represent the hierarchical relation between my 14 labels and hope this prior knowledge can guide the model learning.
 <div align="center" style="position: relative;">
   <img src="./imgs/graph_convert.png" alt="graph relationship" width="70%" height="auto">
 </div>